snehaldesai24/Health_Care_Analysis/README.md

-# 🩺 Health Risk Analysis Dashboard using Python & Power BI
+# 🩺 Health Risk Analysis Dashboard using Power BI

-This project focuses on analyzing a health-related dataset to uncover insights about patient diagnoses, lifestyle habits, and risk factors.
-It uses **Python** for data preprocessing and detailed statistical analysis and **Power BI** for building interactive dashboards and visualizations.
+This project focuses on analyzing a health-related dataset to uncover insights about patient diagnoses, lifestyle habits, and risk factors. **Power BI** for building interactive dashboards and visualizations.

 ---